 Continuum of Care

-• Outreach, intake, & assessment in order to identify service & housing needs as well as provide a link to the appropriate level of both.
+- Outreach, intake, and assessment in order to identify service and housing needs and provide a link to the appropriate level of both;

-- Emergency shelter to provide an immediate & safe alternative to sleeping on the streets, especially for homeless families with children.
+- Emergency shelter to provide an immediate and safe alternative to sleeping on the streets, especially for homeless families with children;

-- Transitional housing with supportive services to allow for the development of skills that will be needed once permanently housed.
+- Transitional housing with supportive services to allow for the development of skills that will be needed once permanently housed; and

-• Permanent supportive housing to provide individuals & families with an affordable plan to live with services if needed.
+- Permanent and permanent supportive housing to provide individuals and families with an affordable place to live with services if needed.

-To read more about HUD Continuum of Care programs visit the website at www.hudexchange.info/programs/coc/.
+To read more about HUD Continuum of Care programs visit the website at: www.hudexchange.info/programs

-For information about the Continuum of Care of Northeast TN visit the website at www.appalachianhomeless.org/continuum-of-care/.
+For information about the Continuum of Care of Northeast TN visit the website at: www.archjctn.org/continuum-of-care-coc